About

 Size

-“With two methods of water reclamation – one traditional and one using state-of-the art technology – Rancho Los Cerritos is a model for sustainable revitalization of public and private land.
+“With two methods of water reclamation – one traditional and one using state-of-the-art technology – Rancho Los Cerritos is a model for sustainable revitalization of public and private land.
 This stewardship and innovation allows the historic gardens at the Rancho to flourish as never before.
-And through public-education and access it demonstrates best practices for reclaimingwater” – Alison Bruesehoff, Executive Director
+And through public-education and access it demonstrates best practices for reclaiming water” – Alison Bruesehoff, Executive Director

 Rancho Los Cerritos launches $4 million project to capture, reuse 95% of rainfall